 Just be sure to check with each location before venturing out, as hours may differ due to COVID-19.

 For even more ideas check out CTvisit.com where you can search by type of activity under the “DO” navigation tab, or browse articles full of ideas under the “IDEAS” tab.

 3. Soar through the trees.
-Get a birds-eye view of the leaves in full foliage form during zipline tours at the Adventure Park at the Discovery Museum in Bridgeport or HighFlyer Zipline at Foxwoods in Mashantucket.
+Get a birds-eye view of the leaves in full foliage form during zipline tours at the Adventure Park in Storrs, Empower Adventure Park at Nomads in South Windsor, or HighFlyer Zipline at Foxwoods in Mashantucket.

 Food and Drink Adventures

 15. Sample hard cider.
 Plan a visit to one of Connecticut’s hard cider destinations like Yankee Cider Barn at Staehly Farms in East Haddam, New England Cider Company in Wallingford, and Bishop's Orchards Farm Market & Winery in Guilford.

 16. Follow the wine trail.
 If you haven’t already, grab your passport to Connecticut Farm Wineries and take in the scenic views at any of these Instagrammable vineyards and wineries.

 17. Treat your sweet tooth.
 In fall, there's nothing better than farm fresh pies, apple cider doughnuts, and other tasty treats!
 Find these goodies at places like Lyman Orchards in Middlefield, Rogers Orchards Shuttle Meadow Farm in Southington, Ellsworth Hill Orchard & Berry Farm in Sharon, Belltown Hill Orchards in South Glastonbury, and Beardsley's Cider Mill & Orchard in Shelton.